 Classification of our school

-We are a Catholic Aided Primary School for boys and girls in the 4+ to 11 age range.
-We take children from the Parish of St Peter and St Paul, Haresfinch and the Parish of St. Patrick's, Clinkham Wood.
+We are a Catholic Aided Primary School for boys and girls in the 4 to 11 age range.
+We are affiliated to the Church of Holy Cross and children attend from across St Helens and beyond.
+Most of our children live locally in Haresfinch and Clinkham Wood.
 The Trust Deed of the Roman Catholic Archdiocese of Liverpool establishes the principles that govern the use of funds and property by the Archbishop and the Trustees.

-Within the school environment we endeavour to provide a sense of belonging, understanding, self-respect and respect for others, living by a set of ideals which will be common to home, school and the community in general.
+We endeavour to provide a sense of belonging, understanding, self-respect and respect for others, living by a set of ideals which will be common to home, school and the community.
+We respect and celebrate the place of all faiths, whilst promoting a strong Catholic tradition following the teachings of Jesus Christ.

 Our school day

-12 noon Lunch time.
+• 11.30am - 1.30pm noon Lunch time is staggered for different year groups.
 Children may either have a school lunch or provide their own packed lunch.

-There is a 15 minute playtime during the morning and the afternoon.
+There is a 15 minute playtime during the morning.

 Teaching time during the week